 The issue of homelesness took on a greater emphasis for the City over the past five years.
 While there was no allocation of CDBG entitlement funding for this issue (though it did allocate CDBG-CV funding), the City took several steps toward enhancing the institutional structure that will hopefully result in increased funding commitments in subsequent years.
 It participated actively in the Los Angeles County Homeless Initiative, which provided a platform for the local jurisdictions to collaborate with each other and with the County in such areas as potentially committing local funding toward rapid re-housing, dedicating federal housing subsidies toward permanent supportive housing, ensuring that law enforcement and first responders effectively engage homeless families and individuals, and using land use policy to maximize the availability of affordable housing.
 The City also participated in a joint program of the South Bay Cities Council of Governments to coordinate such activities as outreach services, a regional homeless telephone hotline, screenings and coordinated entry system assessments, case management, linkages to interim housing, housing location services, working with local landlords, and ongoing supportive services.
-The City's internal Homelessness Working Group had been meeting on a regular basis (though with work deployments across departments having been disrupted by the COVID-19 pandemic, Working Group meetings have been placed on hold).
-Coordinated by an Assistant City Manager, the Working Group includes representatives from the City's Community Development, Community Services, Public Works, and Public Safety Departments, as well as the Los Angeles County Sheriff's Department (the contract provider of law enforcement services for the City of Carson).
+The City's internal Homelessness Working Group has resumed meeting on a regular (monthly) basis (with work deployments across departments having been disrupted by the COVID-19 pandemic, Working Group meetings had been placed on hold).
+The Assistant City Manager who had been coordinating the Working Group was recently promoted to City Manager, and while his replacement has taken over that role, the City Manager continues to be directly involved.
+The Working Group includes representatives from the City's Community Development, Community Services, Public Works, and Public Safety Deparmtents, as well as the Los Angeles County Sheriff's Department (the contract provider of law enforcement services for the City of Carson).